east-01/AutoMetrics/README.md

 Argument | Description | Example usage
 ---------|-------------|--------------
--f or --file | The input file to use. | -f "./input/input_file.csv" -i or --in-dir | The input directory to use. | -f "./input"
+-f or --file | The input file/directory to use.
+The argument parser will automatically read if you have a single file or a directory. | -f "./input/input_file.csv" or -f "./input"

 #### Other arguments